ChRe777/CleanCode/drafts.md

 ## Usability in Coding ##

-Normal we talk of usability in terms of using an application or an object.
+ * Normal we talk of usability in terms of using an application or an object.
-Coders are user of code.
-Code needs to be readable and understandable.
+ * Coders are user of code.
+ * Code needs to be readable and understandable and learnable (usability for coders)
+ * Code needs to nbe maintain able
+ * So code do not can be complicated

 # 6.3.2019 #